 Frowning, the dwarf gently placed the pieces into one of the many pouches she carried.

 “I came with an escort to survey these ruins.”
 She gestured to the surrounding soot-caked stone.
 “But… I think they either got caught up in this mess or abandoned their posts at the first attack.”
 Her lips twisted.
-“Whoever ordered this did so knowing these ruins were here.”
+“Whoever gave the order for this did so knowing these ruins were here.”
 The woman thumped her fist into her other hand. ”And in direct violation of our alliance.
-I must report the transgression to the coven, but I can’t go back and I won’t reach my homeland unaided.”
+I must report the transgression to the coven, but I can’t go back to the border and I won’t reach my homeland unaided.”
 Those hazel eyes—earthy brown in the centres fading into a thick ring of pine green—settled on him. ”You have people down here.
 Scouts, guides.
 I need you to take me to your camp.”

 Dylan shook his head.
 “And exactly which way would that camp be?”

 The hedgewitch jerked back.
 “You mean you don’t know?
 Did you not take note of markers, any abnormalities that’d help you get back if you were separated from your troop?”

 Blinking, he scanned the tree line.
 What sort of markers could he possibly use in a forest?
 One clump of trees looked pretty much the same from another clump.
 “No?”